rbrock44/home-page/README.md

 ### Deploy

-Run `npm run prod` to build and deploy the project.
-Make sure to be on `master` and that it is up to date before running the command.
-It's really meant to be a CI/CD action
+Deployment happens automatically via the GitHub Actions workflow (`.github/workflows/deploy.yml`) on every push to `master`.
+To deploy manually instead, run `npm run prod` to build and push to the `gh-pages` branch directly - make sure `master` is up to date first.

 ---